-38.3.2 Entrepreneurship
+38.3.1 Entrepreneurship

-The mission of Georgia Institute of Technology includes both assuring that research conducted at the Institute benefits the public and assisting the State of Georgia in creating or retaining industry, creating jobs, and promoting economic development.
-Georgia Institute of Technology recognizes that Employee participation in bringing their inventions and other results of research conducted at the Institute into public use through commercialization plays an important role in this mission.
+The mission of the Institute includes both assuring that research conducted at the Institute benefits the public and assisting the State of Georgia in creating or retaining industry, creating jobs, and promoting economic development.
+The Institute recognizes that Employee participation in bringing their inventions and other results of research conducted at the Institute into public use through commercialization plays an important role in this mission.
 Such participation may involve creation of a new company, in which an Employee or Employees have an ownership interest, to license and commercialize such technology.
 The policies and procedures for licensing technology are set forth in the Intellectual Property Policy (Faculty Handbook Section 50).
 New companies may or may not be housed in the Advanced Technology Development Center.
-Companies in which employees have such an interest may Transact Business with the Institute only after such transaction(s) are/has been reviewed by the Responsible Representative and the Conflict of Interest Committee, as set forth below, and found not to pose a Conflict of Interest or if the transactions are conducted under a written conflict of interest management plan as described in Section 38.4.6.
+Companies in which Employees have such an interest may Transact Business with the Institute only after such transaction(s) are/have been reviewed by the COI Office, Responsible Unit Official, and the Conflict of Interest Review Committee, as set forth below, and any conflicts of interest are managed, reduced, or eliminated as described in Section 38.4.6.

-38.3.3 Prohibited Activities
+38.3.2 Policy